-The Research Activity “Geobiodiversity and Climate” is dedicated to studying the interactions between processes on the earth’s surface, climate, and ecosystems on different time scales.
+The Research Activity “Geobiodiversity and Climate” studies the interactions between climate, Earth surface processes and biodiversity on different time scales.

 It further examines the impacts of climate and Earth surface processes on the evolutionary and ecological dynamics of species and communities.
 An important research topic are the effects of anthropogenic climate change on biodiversity and ecosystem functions.